 Ahuitzotl (FCbk9f5r)

-This compound glyph for the personal name Ahuitzotl, a ruler of Tenochtitlan, is included in this digital collection for the purpose of making potential comparisons with related hieroglyphs.
-The term selected for this example comes from the text (Ahuitzotzin) on the previous page (folio 4 verso).
+This compound Nahuatl hieroglyph for the personal name Ahuitzotl, a ruler of Tenochtitlan, is included in this digital collection for the purpose of making potential comparisons with related hieroglyphs.
+The term selected for this example comes from the text about (Ahuitzotzin) on the previous page (folio 4 verso).
 There is no gloss.
 This example on folio 5 recto shows a seated water dog (ahuitzotl) in profile, facing toward the viewer’s right.
-Below this animal are three sprays of water (atl), each one painted turquoise blue, with a line of current (movement), and a white droplet/bead at the bottom.
+Below this animal are three sprays of water (atl), each one painted turquoise blue, with a line of current (implying movement), and a white droplet/bead at the bottom.
 The water is a phonetic complement helping clarify that the animal’s name starts with A-.
+But the water also has a semantic value, given that this is an aquatic animal.

 Stephanie Wood